-See also The Determinator.
+See also The Determinator and The Fettered.
 Contrast Honor Before Reason: Principles Zealot is a character type, while Honor Before Reason is a motivation/characterization.
 Honor Before Reason is explicitly idealistic and heroic, whereas Principles Zealot is an idealistic character, but is on the cynical side of that Sliding Scale.

 No Real Life Examples, Please!, and no historical examples more recent than a century.

 open/close all folders

 Suzaku Kururugi from Code Geass starts out like this, refusing to support Zero even though it would mean the end of the oppression of the Japanese people, believing results have to come the right way, but slowly drifts away from this, finally seeing that results justify the means, and to have thought otherwise was naive and foolish.

 Light Yagami of Death Note believes in justice.
 This belief leads him to kill thousands of people and manipulate everyone around him.
 Granted, his idea of justice does shift slightly over time...